A summer bucket list should have easy things you can do and enjoy with your kids at home, plus some fun ideas for day trips and adventures outside.

 24. Visit A Farmer’s Market

 A trip to your farmer’s market is fun besides having inexpensive foods.
-The kids will be able to explore food and help plan meals, plus learn about farming.
+The kids will be able to explore food and help plan meals together, plus learn about farming.
 You can also go to a local farm and pick strawberries and other fruit for fun.

 25. Drive-in Movie Theatre